KendalCoder/edge_resource_analysis/simulation/kubernetes/README.md

 ### Where Logs Are Saved

-Simulation logs are saved to the /logs/ directory.
+Simulation logs are saved

-You’ll find:
+You’ll find in this directory :

 ```
 • {scheduler name} tasks.csv: logs for all tasks (start time, end time, node used, energy consumed, etc.)
 ```

-• scheduler_comparison_metrics.csv: a summary table

 • .png plots for each metric in the plots/ directory